 You can open a foreign currency account with us through any branch or using ANZ Internet Banking.
 You can open an account in most major currencies, but some currencies are restricted.
 You may need to deposit a minimum amount of money to open an account.
-We accept deposits of overseas payments (which includes when other people pay you in foreign currency from a New Zealand account) and funds transfers from your other accounts.
-Contact any branch or phone us on 0800 269 296 to check whether we're able to open an account for you in any particular currency.
+We accept deposits of foreign cheques, telegraphic transfers and foreign cash, and we may accept other kinds of deposits.
+Contact any branch or phone us on 0800 269 296 to check:

+- what other kind of deposits we accept - whether we're able to open an account for you in any particular currency.